 Ultimately, the rules around who can cast absentee ballots and how they can be cast will vary by state and jurisdiction.
 The biggest thing voters can do to protect their right to vote is to pay attention to local absentee voting requirements (if they plan to vote absentee) in the weeks and days leading up to the election to make sure their ballots are counted.

 Challenging Voter Suppression

 When Section 5 of the Voting Rights Act was still being enforced, the Justice Department played the largest role in identifying and fighting voter discrimination and voter suppression.
-Action now falls on civic organizations like the League of Women Voters and the NAACP, nonprofit groups like the ACLU, and individuals.
+Action now falls on civic organizations like the League of Women Voters and the NAACP, nonprofit groups like the ACLU and the Brennan Center for Justice, and individuals.

 If you believe you have been the victim of voter discrimination or if you have knowledge of voter suppression practices that you believe are illegal, talk to a civil rights lawyer who is knowledgeable about election law.